The brand-new 18th edition of Kurzban's Immigration Law Sourcebook is now shipping.Order Now

 You can edit the names of your notes and bookmarks.

 You can also add the notes and bookmarks you create to folders to keep them organized.

 You can find all the notes, bookmarks, and folders you have created by clicking on the applicable buttons in the blue navigation menu along the top of the screen.

 Please note that at this time, you cannot add a note or bookmark to a PDF document in AILALink.
 Notes and bookmarks are not able to be used when accessing AILALink via a library's IP subscription.

 Can I use AILALink to check to see whether a case is still good law?

 AILALink itself does not contain a feature to check to see whether a case is still good law.

 However, Fastcase Premium, which comes bundled with every AILALink subscription, does contain a feature called Authority Check, which displays a hyperlinked list of later citing cases to let you see when your case has been cited and how it has been treated.
-Authority Check includes a feature called the Bad Law Bot, which uses language-processing algorithms to identify negative signal information in the citations to your case in later citing cases.
-Please note that neither Fastcase nor AILA holds Authority Check to be a complete replacement for Shepard's (which is a trademark of Reed Elsevier Properties Inc.) or KeyCite (which is a trademark of West Publishing Corporation.)
+Authority Check uses language-processing algorithms to identify negative signal information in the citations to your case in later citing cases.
+Please note that Authority Check does not run on administrative decisions, and that neither Fastcase nor AILA holds Authority Check to be a complete replacement for Shepard’s (which is a trademark of RELX) or KeyCite (which is a trademark of West Publishing Corporation).